The-OpenROAD-Project/OpenROAD/src/pdn/README.md

 ### Add Rings

-The `add_pdn_ring` command is used to define power/ground rings around a grid region.
+The `add_pdn_ring` command defines power/ground rings around a grid region.
 The ring structure is built using two layers that are orthogonal to each other.
 A power/ground pair will be added above and below the grid using the horizontal layer, with another power/ground pair to the left and right using the vertical layer.
-Together these 4 pairs of power/ground stripes form a ring around the specified grid.
-Power straps on these layers that are inside the enclosed region are extend to connect to the ring.
+These four pairs of power/ground stripes form a ring around the specified grid.
+Power straps on these layers that are inside the enclosed region are extended to connect to the ring.

 ```tcl
 add_pdn_ring